luzid-app/luzid-app.github.io/content/getting-started/_index.md

 will most likely want to lauch the UI as well.

 - on MacOS open the `LuzidUI.app`to do that
-- on Linux run the `luzid-ui` command in your terminal
+- on Linux run the `luzidui` command in your terminal

 If the backend is not running yet then it will wait for you to start it.